 Two firmness builds are available — Medium (5) and Firm (7) — with side sleepers leaning toward the Medium and back and stomach sleepers toward the Firm.
 The latex layers within the mattress can be re-arranged to adjust the firmness even further, allowing for four possible firmness levels ranging from soft (3) to Firm (7).
 The Botanical Bliss is also offered in 9-inch and 12-inch versions that are still all-latex but with some variation in their layering.

 While the environmentally friendly materials in the Botanical Bliss push up its retail price, customers can normally find promotions to get a better deal.
 After purchasing, there’s a 100-night sleep trial to test it out.
 A free comfort layer exchange is also offered during the trial.
 The long-term warranty lasts for 25 years.

-Leesa was an early riser in the online mattress industry, and the Leesa Original has thousands of positive reviews from its years on the market.
+Leesa was an early riser in the online mattress industry, and the Leesa Hybrid has thousands of positive reviews from its years on the market.
 In addition, Leesa is a B-Corp, which means that a positive social impact is codified as part of its corporate charter.